jamescrowley/atomitz.com/index.md

-We work in advisory and hands-on capacities with organisations focused on sustainability.
-We apply deep expertise in software engineering, product & scaling both technology and teams, working with organisations across a wide range of sectors including clean tech, forestry and water resources.
+We work in advisory and hands-on capacities with start-ups and investors focused on sustainability, across a wide range of sectors including clean tech, forestry and water resources.

+We help organisations overcome business challenges with technology, by applying deep expertise in software engineering, product & scaling both technology and teams.

 Contact us at james@atomitz.com